mfarache/jekyll-now/_posts/2018-3-1-Top-5-tools-to-increase-productivity-mac.md

 source ~/.zsh/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```

 From now on, the plugin will suggest you commands.
-In case more than one command is available you can swith among them just pressing the arrow keys.
+In case more than one command is available you can switch among them just pressing the arrow keys.

 # 2. peco